-You can regenerate the self-signed digital certificate.
+You can regenerate the self-signed digital certificate using the latest device software.
 To do this, perform the following steps:

-□ Open the Device Security > Management nt Access > Server dialog, HTTPS tab. $\ \square$ To generate a self-signed digital certificate, in the Certificate frame, click the Create button \Box Apply the settings temporarily.
-To do this, click the \checkmark button.
-For the changes to take effect after transferring a digital certificate onto the device, disable and re-enable the HTTPS server.
-Restart the HTTPS server using the Command Line Interface. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a digital certificate for the HTTPS server. no https server To disable the HTTPS function. https server To enable the HTTPS function.
-The device also lets you transfer an extern nally generated digital certificate onto the device: ☐ Open the Device Security > Managemer nt Access > Server dialog, HTTPS tab. ☐ When the file is located on your PC or on a network drive, drag and drop it onto the area.
-As an alternative, click in the area to select the file. ☐ To transfer the file to the device, click tine Start Dutton.
-Apply the settings temporarily.
-To do this, click the button.
+□ Open the Device Security &gt; Management Access &gt; Server dialog, HTTPS tab. ☐ To generate a self-signed digital certificate, in the Certificate frame, click the Create button. $\ \square$ Apply the settings temporarily.
+T o do this, click the 🗸 button. ter transferring a digital certificate onto the device, disable r.
+Restart the HTTPS server using the Command Line enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. https certificate generate To generate a digital certificate for the HTTPS server. no https server To disable the HTTPS function. https server To enable the HTTPS function.

+As an alternative, generate a digital certificate externally, using up-to-date signature algorithms.
+Transfer the new digital certificate onto the device.
+To do this, perform the following steps:

-enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To transfer the digital certificate for the HTTPS server from the external memory onto the device. configure To change to the Configuration mode. no https server To disable the HTTPS function. https server To enable the HTTPS function.
+☐ Open the Device Security > Management nt Access > Server dialog, HTTPS tab.
+When the file is located on your PC or on a network drive, drag and drop it onto the area.
+As an alternative, click in the area to select the file.
+To transfer the file to the device, click the Start button. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> To transfer the digital certificate for the HTTPS server from the external memory onto the device. configure To change to the Configuration mode. no https server To disable the HTTPS function. https server To enable the HTTPS function.

-Note: To activate the digital certificate after the device generated or you transferred it, reboot the device or restart the HTTPS server.
+To activate the digital certificate after the device generated or you transferred it, reboot the device or restart the HTTPS server.
 Restart the HTTPS server using the Command Line Interface.

-A.4.2 Access through HTTPS
+A.4.3 Access through HTTPS